JunedConnect/JunedConnect/README.md

 <h2>🧐 A bit About Me</h2>
 I'm quite hands-on with tech tools and post abit about my journey <b>(feel free to check out the Linkedin below)</b> and enganging with the community.<br/><br/>

-I spend my free time trying out different tools & learning about technologies, DevOps related and even Cyber Security (have a look below 👇).<br/>
+I spend my free time trying out different tools & learning about technologies, DevOps related and even Cyber Security <b>(have a look below 👇)</b>.<br/>

 <br/>